 There are many other breathing exercises you can turn into rituals and even incorporate into your daily meditation practice.
 You may want to ask a knowledgeable yoga instructor for more information.

 Sweating is a great way to cleanse your body and soul.
 From a physical standpoint, your skin is the largest organ of detoxification.
 Sweating allows toxins to be released from your body through your sweat glands.

+Sweat lodges are an ancient form of sauna where people sweated to heal physically, mentally and spiritually.
 Of course, today you don’t need to go to a sweat lodge to benefit from this practice.
-Try a sauna or take a hot Epsom salt bath.
+Try an infrared sauna or take a hot Epsom salt bath.

 Rituals of Pleasure.